josh-works/intermediaterubycom/_pages/matt-swanson-jekyll-bug-p0-introduction.md

 I ended up connecting with Matt Swanson, and he thought my plan was interesting, and was willing to help me out.

 Matt Swanson is _brilliant_.
-He's behind [Boring Rails](https://boringrails.com/), and has forgotten more about Ruby, Rails, and software development than ~I'll ever know~ I currently know.
+He's behind [Boring Rails](https://boringrails.com/), and has forgotten more about Ruby, Rails, and software development than <strike>I'll ever know</strike> I currently know.

 I hope to someday learn more than he's forgotten. 🤞